The Best Fatty Liver Diet: Modified Mediterranean Diet

 – dinner (at 6 PM)

-– sometimes a late snack at around 8 PM (I am trying to cut this out though)
+– sometimes a late snack at around 8 PM (I have managed to cut this out lately, but early on it was needed)

 You can adapt this to your own schedule, of course.
 The golden rule of thumb here is to eat multiple times per day in order to reduce hunger (the hungrier you get and the longer this lasts, the easier it will be for you to break down and eat unhealthy).